aws-iot-builder-tools/iot-reference-architectures/dynamodb-api/iridium-cloudconnect-with-aws-iot-core.md

 ICCMO.fifo and ICCMT.fifo, respectively) instead of creating its own queues.
 It also sets the `UUID_NAME` to `data.mo_header.imei` and `MESSAGE_ID_NAME` to `data.mo_header.cdr_reference` automatically so it will handle SBD inbound messages automatically.

+## What is the benefit?

+This architecture allows you to connect multiple applications simultaneously to Iridium's CloudConnect service through loT Core.
+We have provided two example applications to show some common use cases:

+- [Audit](dynamodb-api-audit/README.md) - this application logs all create, update, and delete operations on SBD messages in DynamoDB to S3 via Kinesis Firehose.
+This can be used to create an audit trail across all applications and recover accidentally deleted messages.

+- [Backup](dynamodb-api-backup/README.md) - this application backs up all inbound messages to S3 via Kinesis Firehose.
+This differs from the audit application in that it doesn't show any modifications to messages once they've been added to DynamoDB and it doesn't show if/when messages were deleted.
+This is useful if you need a more concise log of the messages as they were received from Iridium.

 ## How do I launch it?